Complex Number Calculator

 As a result, you will obtain the polar form of complex numbers, the sum, the difference, the product, and the quotient, as well as the first number to the power of the second one and the logarithm of the first number.

 Properties of complex numbers

 There are several properties of complex numbers, including conjugate or the absolute value of complex numbers, which can be handy while calculating some exercises.

 Complex numbers are sometimes really helpful with algebraic expressions, especially if they are related to trigonometric functions.

 Many physics problems benefit from the power of complex numbers.
 One of the main fields of complex number usage is the world of wave functions and harmonic motion.
-Multiple problems from electronics can be significantly simplified with complex numbers.
-You can check how it is done in practice with the voltage divider calculator.
+Also, we can significantly simplify multiple issues from electronics with complex numbers.
+You can check how we can do it in practice with the voltage divider calculator.